 What fonts can you use for different genres of movies?

-If you’re still designing your movie poster, you need to know which fonts go with each genre.
+If you’re still designing your movie poster, you must know which fonts match each genre.
 These guides will surely help you out.

 - Top 5 Fonts Used in Thriller & Suspense Movie Posters